 Watch this video of Mr Dan Withers, Consultant Orthopaedic Surgeon, specialising in knee pain, discussing common knee problems and how they are treated.

-This recording is from Sports Surgery Clinic’s first Online Public Information Meeting, intended for anybody interested in learning more about surgical and conservative measures for treating joint pain.
+This recording is from UPMC Sports Surgery Clinic’s first Online Public Information Meeting, intended for anybody interested in learning more about surgical and conservative measures for treating joint pain.